 Downton Abbey Dinner Party Costume

 I swoon with every new dress the Downton ladies wears to dinner at the Abbey.
 From the first season dresses set in 1912 to the current season set in 1922, evening gowns were long columns of silk, chiffon, beads and gems.
 The silhouette has changed from an empire waist with long sleeves to a drop waist and no sleeves.
 A new formal gown that is around ankle length with a straight silhouette will work for a 1919-1922 style.
 Your gown can have plenty of elaborate beading or be simple and classy.
 Some women don’t like the way a sheath cut dress or even a drop waist dress looks on them.
-Thankfully the early 1920s still favored a natural waist band but keep in mind curves were out of fashion.
+Thankfully, the early 1920s still favored a natural waist band — but keep in mind, curves were out of fashion.
 The boxy look was in.
-If you order your dress a size up from your normal choice it will fit looser and be in style with the early 20’s.
-Shop my handpicked section of new 1920s style Downton Abbey dresses and for UK shoppers here.
+If you order your dress a size up from your normal choice, it will fit looser and be in style with the early ’20s.
+Shop my handpicked section of new 1920s style Downton Abbey dresses (with a dedicated page for UK shoppers here).

 Read more about how to choose a modern dress with a 1920s Downton Abbey look to it.

 Besides the dress, the most important part of an outfit is the shoes.
 Shoes in the wrong style can quickly make a gorgeous gown look out of place.
-In the 1920’s the favorite shoe styles were single, double, or t- strap shoes.
-Evening shoes had 2-3 inch french or Cuban heels and thin straps that often had sparkling buckles.
-Smalls gems were sometimes added to the heels too.
+In the 1920s, the favorite shoe styles were single, double, or T- strap shoes.
+Evening shoes had 2-3 inch French or Cuban heels and thin straps that often had sparkling buckles.
+Smalls gems were sometimes added to the heels, too.
 Black was the most versatile color but silver and gold were also popular.
 They didn’t have to be solid colors either.
-Heels in gold with tops in black or art deco patterns or hand painted designs on the vamp were ways to make shoes stand out.
-See examples of 1920s shoes on Pinterest.
+Heels in gold with tops in black or Art Deco patterns or hand painted designs on the vamp were ways to make shoes stand out.

 Later in the 1920’s it was very popular to wear colored stockings to match a dress.
 Fishnet tights are mostly a 1920’s myth, Downton Abbey ladies would NOT have worn them.
 Learn more about 1920s stockings and shop for seamed stockings too.